Generalization ability and Vulnerabilities to adversarial perturbations: Two sides of the same coin: Introduction

 \section{Introduction}

-Deep learning (DL) can train artificial agents (deep neural networks, DNNs) with examples to perform a wide range of real-world problems \cite{Lecun2015, deep_review1, deep_review2}, removing the necessity of human experts' detailed instructions.
-DNNs can outperform humans in multiple domains including computer vision and games even without instructions.
-However, DNNs rely on large numbers of linear and nonlinear operations, making their operations incomprehensible.
-Without understanding their operations, we cannot conduct timely predictions of failures or proper diagnosis.
-Thus, we cannot safely deploy current DNNs in the real world \cite{Lipton2016, highstake3}.
-Furthermore, DL is vulnerable to adversarial perturbations that are imperceptible changes crafted to disrupt DL models' decisions-making \cite{adversarial, reviewadver1, reviewadver2}.
+Deep learning (DL) can train DL models (deep neural networks, DNNs) with examples to perform a wide range of real-world problems \cite{Lecun2015, deep_review1, deep_review2}.
+This may remove the need for human experts’ instructions, but DL models depend on a large number of linear and nonlinear operations, making their operations incomprehensible.
+Without more comprehensive knowledge of their operations, we cannot conduct timely predictions of failures or perform proper diagnosis, and without proper diagnosis, we cannot safely deploy DNNs in the real world \cite{Lipton2016, highstake3}.
+Furthermore, DL remains vulnerable to adversarial perturbations, the imperceptible changes crafted to disrupt DL models' decisions-making process \cite{adversarial, reviewadver1, reviewadver2}.

+Therefore, to utilize DL's capability in high-stakes domains, we must look into DNNs’ decision making process.
+As DNNs successively transform inputs into final predictions, probing hidden layers' responses can shed light on their operations.
+Earlier studies showed that shallow layers (i.e, layers close to the input layer) encode simple low-level features, whereas deep layers (i.e., layers close to the output layer) encode high-level features \cite{olah2017feature, grad3, carter2019activation}.
+The high level features sometimes include human interpretable features, and the low-level features in the shallow layers are similar to stimuli, to which biological neurons in the visual systems of the early stage would respond \cite{Olshausen}.